boydmeredith/jbreda_kilosort/README.md

 slurm notes:
 - 1. this is set to run on a Brody lab partition, remove the --partition line if this does not apply to you
-- 2. rather than running on slurm via sbatch (step 7 below), if the job is small enough, you can allocate a node instead:
+- 2. rather than running on slurm via sbatch (step 7 below), if the job is small enough, you can allocate a node instead (not great for matlab stuff):
 ```
 tmux new -s DescriptiveSessionName salloc -p Brody -t 11:00:00 -c 11 srun -J <DescriptiveJobName> -pty bash
 ```